Abdul-moiz123/Software-Testing-Simulation/README.md

 Sample Size = 200
 ```

-Proportions:
+Enter:

 ```text
 0.89,0.91,0.93,0.95,0.94,0.96,0.92
 ```

-Then run the analysis.
+Then run the p-chart analysis.

 ---